Merwin-Rebello/100days/README.md

 Q88) learnt about cookies

 Q89) Using the geolocation library present in javascript to find the currentposition of a person .

+Q90) using python to convert degree celsius to farhenhite and Amstrong .